Committees and Individual Reviewers

 Ad hoc committees

 Case-specific, ad hoc committees are committees created to be used on a case-by-case basis.
-Unlike standing committees, once an ad hoc committee is created it will not be saved for later use; therefore, ad hoc committees are not associated with any unit.
 Administrators are the only users allowed to create and edit case-specific committees.

 You can also assign an individual reviewer to consider a case at a given case review step.
 Individual reviewers can perform all the functions of a Committee Manager, including adding committee documents and moving the case foreward or backward.